Rjesh2006/-cha-lang-C/Cpp-basics/Fn_calling.md

 Suitable for situations where the function should not modify the original data.**

-3. Call by Reference
+# 3. Call by Reference
-In call by reference, function arguments are passed by referring to the original variables.
-Any changes made to the parameters inside the function affect the original arguments.
+**In call by reference, function arguments are passed by referring to the original variables.
+Any changes made to the parameters inside the function affect the original arguments.**

 ```cpp
 #include <iostream>